siuusunn/ga-project-1-snake-game/README.md

 2. Moving the snake
 3. Controlling the snake

-First step is to declare `snake` as an array so that it can be extended when it eats an apple (For testing purposes, I put `[42, 41, 40]` in the array).
+First step is to declare `snake` as an array so that it can be extended when it eats an apple (I put `[42, 41, 40]` in the array as a default).
 And in the CSS, `background-color` of the class `snake` is set to black.

 #### Rendering and Removing the Snake

-To create the snake (and remove) on the game board, two simple functions using `forEach` method are used.
+To create and remove the snake on the game board, two simple functions using `forEach` method are used.
 A class of `snake` will be added to the corresponding cell, and vice versa.

 ```js
 function renderSnake() {